2017 - 2019 CRF450R Review

 ECU power and throttle sensitivity changes available from Too Tech:

-Because the 2017 CRF is his race bike, Too Tech has already done exhaustive 'power band' testing for himself and other MX test riders.
+Too Tech has already done exhaustive 'power band' testing for himself and other MX test riders.
 Our mutual conclusion was that the stock Map 1 was the best stock map of the 3.
 (BTW - Map 1 cannot be changed) We didn't need a slower Map 2 and didn't like the abruptness of Map 3 without the reward of more peak power.
 So we focused on improving Map 1 with a new design for both Map 2 and Map 3.
 Map 2 was detuned for the first 1/8 throttle opening to avoid accidental jerky response at minimal throttle opening (and riding in the pits LOL).
 Then before 1/2 throttle opening, more power was added and beyond 1/2 opening we upped the power further.
-Map 3 was detuned less than Map 2 at 1/8 throttle opening and brought the power in more aggressively throughout the entire throttle opening.
-Additionally changes were made to provide more 'instantaneous response' to throttle changes sought by better, more aggressive, and Pro level racers.
+Map 3 was detuned similar to Map 2 at 1/8 throttle opening and then brings the power in more aggressively throughout the entire throttle opening.
+Additionally aggressiveness is available for more aggressive Pro's and heavier riders to provide more 'instantaneous response' to throttle changes.

 Final Results: Map 1 remains stock, Map 2 is less jerky at 1/8 throttle opening, gently increases power around half throttle, and noticeably improves 'over rev' over Map 1.
 Map 3 increases power from 1/3 throttle opening and provides a more 'instantaneous' response to throttle changes.
 Peak power and over rev are increased over Map 2.
 Map 3 is for Sand Tracks and truly aggressive power hungry riders.
 Rick encourages calls to discuss Suspension and ECU changes!!